FAQs for health professionals (children aged 5-11)

 Back to top

-Is a first booster dose recommended for children aged 5-11?
+Is a booster dose recommended for children aged 5-11?

-An autumn booster dose is recommended for those aged 5-11 years:
+In 2024 an autumn COVID-19 vaccine booster dose is recommended for those aged 5-11 years:

 • with immunocompromise associated with a suboptimal response to vaccination

-• those with medical conditions associated with a higher risk of COVID-19 hospitalisation, severe disease or death
+• With medical conditions associated with a higher risk of COVID-19 hospitalisation, severe disease or death.
+Medical conditions associated with a higher risk of COVID-19 hospitalisation, severe disease or death are outlined in Table 5a.3.

 Back to top